Tel: 01305 871986

 Our thoughts are with his wife Jeanette and their family.

-Councillor Dave Stevens, who recently passed away was a valued member of the Parish Council, he served as a Cllr for Abbotsbury for 18 years and was the Vice Chairman for the last 5 years.
+Councillor Dave Stevens, passed away on the 1st March 2021 was a valued member of the Parish Council, he served as a Cllr for Abbotsbury for 18 years and was the Vice Chairman for the last 5 years.

 Dave will be greatly missed by his fellow Cllrs, and Clerk.